-This Official Statement (including the cover page and Appendices A through D attached hereto) provides certain information in connection with the issuance by The Commonwealth of Massachusetts (the "Commonwealth") of \$300,000,000 aggregate principal amount of its General Obligation Bonds, Consolidated Loan of 2004, Series C (the "Bonds").
+This Official Statement (including the cover pages and Appendices A through E attached hereto) provides certain information in connection with the issuance by The Commonwealth of Massachusetts (the "Commonwealth") of \$300,000,000 aggregate principal amount of its General Obligation Bonds, Consolidated Loan of 2004, Series D (the "New Money Bonds") and of \$506,340,000 aggregate principal amount of its General Obligation Refunding Bonds, 2004 Series C (the "Refunding Bonds") (the New Money Bonds and the Refunding Bonds, together, being the "Bonds").
 The Bonds will be general obligations of the Commonwealth, and the full faith and credit of the Commonwealth will be pledged to the payment of the principal of and interest on the Bonds.
-However, for information regarding certain statutory limits on state tax revenue growth and expenditures for debt service, see "SECURITY FOR THE BONDS" and the Commonwealth Information Statement (described below) under the headings "COMMONWEALTH REVENUES - Limitations on Tax Revenues" and "LONG-TERM LIABILITIES - General Authority to Borrow; Limit on Debt Service Appropriations."
+However, for information regarding certain statutory limits on state tax revenue growth and expenditures for debt service, see "SECURITY FOR THE BONDS" and the Information Statement (described below) under the headings "COMMONWEALTH REVENUES - Limitations on Tax Revenues" and "LONG-TERM LIABILITIES - General Authority to Borrow; Limit on Debt Service Appropriations."

-The Bonds are being issued to finance certain authorized capital projects of the Commonwealth.
-See "THE BONDS - Application of Proceeds of the Bonds."
+The New Money Bonds are being issued to finance certain authorized capital projects of the Commonwealth.
+The Refunding Bonds are being issued to refund certain bonds of the Commonwealth, as set forth in Appendix B - Table of Refunded Bonds.
+See "THE BONDS - Plan of Finance" and "Application of Proceeds."